- Author of Inside the Clinton White House: An Oral History

 - The Presidency

-Professor Russell Riley, co-chair of the Miller Center’s Presidential Oral History Program, is one of the nation’s foremost authorities on elite oral history interviewing and the contemporary presidency.
+Professor Russell Riley, co-chair of the Miller Center’s Presidential Oral History Program, is the White Burkett Miller Center Professor of Ethics and Institutions.
+He is one of the nation’s foremost authorities on elite oral history interviewing and the contemporary presidency.
 He has logged more than 1,500 hours of confidential interviews with senior members of the White House staff, cabinet officers, and foreign leaders back to the days of the Carter and Reagan Administrations.
 Since 2003, he has led both the William J. Clinton Presidential History Project and the George W. Bush Oral History Project.
 He has lectured extensively on American politics and oral history methods across the United States, as well as in China, Mexico, the United Kingdom, Germany, Italy, Austria, Spain, Ireland, and the Netherlands, and by videoconference (for the US Department of State) at Al Quds and Najah Universities in the West Bank.

 In 2003, Riley led the Center’s biographical oral history of Washington lawyer Lloyd N. Cutler.
 He organized and directed, also in 2003, a symposium of former leaders of the White House Congressional Affairs operation, and he helped to organize and carry out, in 2008, a symposium of former White House speechwriters, which was nationally televised on C-SPAN.